michael-bambha/protisplice/README.md

 format is supported for this, but more formats like Salmon will be added in the future.
 It is strongly recommended that the expression data be normalized for most workflows.

-I was planning to add in some way of parsing VCFs in the future for detection of disrupted splice sites, so expression filtering may be useful in combination with this if I decide to go forward with that!

 ## File Format Requirements